from a handpicked tutor in LIVE 1-to-1 classes

 We will derive the area of a trapezium formula by using a triangle here.
 Consider the above trapezium of bases a and b and height h.
 In order to derive the formula,

 - Step 1: Split one of the legs of the trapezium into two equal parts.

 - Step 2: Cut a triangular portion from the trapezium (as shown in the top figure of the below diagram).

 - Step 3: Attach it at the bottom (as shown in the bottom figure in the diagram below).

-The trapezium can thus be rearranged as a triangle.
+Now, the trapezium is rearranged as a triangle.
 It can be concluded from the above diagram that the areas of both the trapezium and the triangle are equal.
-Also, it can be observed that the base of the triangle is equal to (a + b) and the height of the triangle is h.
+Also, it can be observed that the base of the triangle is equal to (a + b) and the height of the triangle still is h.

 The area of the trapezium = The area of the triangle = ½ × base × height = ½ (a + b) h